jayyvin/COSC2436-Algorithms-Portfolio/CH10/CH10_LAB_REPORT.md

    - *Packing a suitcase and choosing something that fits and is the best choice.So it keeps choosing the best option avaliable instead of looking at every option*

 2. **Greedy was perfect for scheduling and wrong for the knapsack.
 What changed about the problem?**
-- *Picking stero wasnt the best choice so algorith doesnt work for it*
+- *Picking stero wasnt the best choice so algorith doesnt work for it.
+It was because there was another option that was more perfect.*
 3. **You already wrote a greedy algorithm in an earlier lab — building the Huffman tree in Chapter 7 repeatedly merges the two lowest-frequency nodes.
 Is that one exactly optimal, or an approximation?**
-- *Huffman is optimal  *
+- *Huffman is optimal because it picks best choice based off off strategy.
+This makes it optimal.  *